DaintyJet/ESP32-Display/README.md

 ## Arduino as an ESP-IDF Component ESP version 4.4
-We will need to use the ESP-IDF version 4.4 if we want to use it to build and flash this project.
+We will need to use the ESP-IDF version 4.4 or 5.1 if we want to use the ESP-IDF to build and flash this project.
 The following are all necessary steps to add the Arduino core as a ESP-IDF component. **Note** that steps 1, 2, and 3 may have already been done for you.

 1. Install the [arduino-esp library](https://github.com/espressif/arduino-esp32) into a folder named arduino
     ```sh